sairis-ai/help-center/docs/general/learn/learn.md

-# Welcome to Sairis Courses
+# Welcome to Sairis Learning

 Dive into a world of learning with confidence!
 Our Help section provides a growing collection of Courses, where we catalog a wide range of teachings and trainings designed to inspire and empower.
 Whether you're here to explore new skills, master a subject, or simply get started, we’ve got you covered with clear guidance, tips, and support.
 Let’s make your learning journey seamless and rewarding—start exploring today!